larspeterjeppesen/Backup_peers/README.md

   * If file has not been modified since last transfer, move on to next file.
   * Else transfer file and add a new entry.

-Given the scope of the project, the database is simply a txt-file where each new line contains an entry.

 Pi-side: